jongm/CourseProjectGettingAndCleaningData/README.md

 The command (grep) is used to obtain the measurements that have mean and std in their names.
 The ids of these measurements along with ids 1 (subject) and 2 (activity) are used to indicate the columns of the final dataset.

 ####Step 3
-The command (gsub) is used to replace the numbers 1 to 6 in "activity" for their respective activity names.
+The command (gsub) is used to replace the numbers 1 through 6 in "activity" with their respective activity names.

 ####Step 4
-The command (gsub) is used repeatedly to change the names of the measurements to something more readable
+The command (gsub) is used repeatedly to change the names of the measurements to something more readable.

 ####Step 5
 The last dataset containing the averages of the mean and the std across subjects and activities is created.